Drynaria: Traditional medicine

-Extracts from the rhizomes of some Aglaomorpha species are used extensively in traditional medicine.
-In China, Taiwan, Vietnam, Thailand, and Laos, the rhizomes of gu-sui-bu, Aglaomorpha fortunei (more frequently cited by Asian authors by its illegitimate synonym Drynaria fortunei), are commonly used to treat bone injuries.
+Extracts from the rhizomes of some Drynaria species are used extensively in traditional medicine.
+In China, Taiwan, Vietnam, Thailand, and Laos, the rhizomes of gu-sui-bu, Drynaria roosii (more frequently cited by Asian authors by its illegitimate synonym Drynaria fortunei), are commonly used to treat bone injuries.
 Its common name literally means "mender of shattered bones" in Chinese.
-Another species, the oak-leaf fern (Aglaomorpha quercifolia) is used similarly in South Asia and Maritime Southeast Asia.
+Another species, the oak-leaf fern (Drynaria quercifolia) is used similarly in South Asia and Maritime Southeast Asia.

 Conservation

-Species of Aglaomorpha commonly used in traditional medicine like A. roosii and A. quercifolia are in danger of being overexploited.
+Species of Drynaria commonly used in traditional medicine like D. roosii and D. quercifolia are in danger of being overexploited.
 None of the species are currently cultivated for the alternative medicine industry.

-Aglaomorpha are also considered endangered in some areas (like in New South Wales, Australia), due to threats of habitat loss and low population numbers.
+Drynaria are also considered endangered in some areas (like in New South Wales, Australia), due to threats of habitat loss and low population numbers.

 Evolution and fossil record

-Fossil species have not been transferred to Aglaomorpha in PPG I, and are still recorded in the genus Drynaria.
 In 2010, twelve well-preserved fossil specimens were described from the Sanying Formation of the Yangjie coal mine of China.
 Named Drynaria callispora, it comes from the Piacenzian age of the Pliocene epoch (about 3.6 to 2.5 million years ago).

 The fossil record of drynarioids is not very well documented due to the typically poor preservation of fossils recovered.
 Previous fossil species assigned to Drynaria include Drynaria astrostigma, D. dura, and D. tumulosa from the Cenomanian of the Czech Republic; and D. durum, all assigned tentatively to the genus in 1899.
 The arrangement and type of their sori, however, indicate that they are members of the family Matoniaceae instead.